TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Package Managment/readme.md

 AutoPkg can be installed locally on systems and directed to install ".download" recipes.
 Included within AutoPkg are several core processors which admins can leverage to take various action on package sources.
 The ".install" recipe extension takes the output of a .download recipe and installs it on a local system.
 The AutoPkg recipe system is very modular.
 An admin can build their own "exampleApplication.install" recipe based on "macAdminCommunityMember's-exampleApplication.download" recipe.
 Thus, an admin can install any community built recipe on local machines.
 Similarly, the .jss and .munki extensions build upon .download recipes to take additional action like uploading packages to Jamf Distribution points, creating smart groups and automating the package deployment process.

 The recipe system of AutoPkg allows admins to have granular control of their packaging workflow.
-Without much configuration, AutoPkg can be used to install packages.
-Advanced workflows could be developed to check sources for viruses and distribute packages to testing endpoints before general distribution.
-In this example, we'll leverage AutoPkg's ability to source and install packages on a local system.
+Without much configuration, AutoPkg can be used to install applications on local machines.
+Advanced workflows could be developed to check package sources for viruses and push packages to testing endpoints before general distribution. ~~In this example, we'll leverage AutoPkg's ability to simply source and install packages on a local system.~~

 Requirements: